nattvara/saas/README.md

 Saas is designed to run over multiple machines.
 There can be virtually unlimited number of saas-nodes added to a single cluster, the only two things they need is a common elasticsearch instance or cluster to talk to, and a common data directory.
 Elasticsearch is well known for its scalability and the data directory could for instance be a network drive they share, Amazon EFS or any other way to share a drive between machines.

+Since all nodes in a cluster share the same index and data directory they can all read the images the cluster as a whole produces.
+Nodes can also join and leave the cluster freely without incurring any long time data loss.

 The biggest hit to performance are taking photos of image-heavy sites or using a large viewport size.
 Fixed viewport size is a good option for optimizing performance, there is virtually no upper limit to how large a website can be vertically.
 Screenshots of tabloid websites or sites with infinite-scroll can easily reach 25-50 MB in size.

 Checkout the guide [Maximize saas throughput](docs/maximize_throughput_guide.md) for a thorough guide for how to deploy a large cluster of saas nodes on AWS and optimize performance.